lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 1. Windows Subsystem for Linux with a Ubuntu image.
 2. Docker Desktop for Windows
 3. Nvidia Container Toolkit installed in the Ubuntu WSL image, not windows.
+[Only required if you have a GPU]

 ## So Let's Get Started on WSL